knative/serving/community/FEATURE-LIFECYCLE.md

   <tr>
     <td>Reliability</td>
     <td>None</td>
-    <td>Because the feature is relatively new, and may lack complete end-to-end tests, enabling the feature via a flag might expose bugs which destabilize Istio (e.g. a bug in a control loop might rapidly create excessive numbers of objects, exhausting API storage).</td>
+    <td>Because the feature is relatively new, and may lack complete end-to-end tests, enabling the feature via a flag might expose bugs which destabilize Elafros (e.g. a bug in a control loop might rapidly create excessive numbers of objects, exhausting API storage).</td>
     <td>Because the feature has e2e tests, enabling the feature should not create new bugs in unrelated features.
 Because the feature is relatively new, it may have minor bugs.</td>
     <td>High.
 The feature is well tested and stable and reliable for all uses.</td>